hmuendel/mc-name/README.md

-I also have a beautiful terminal one liner to grep through the moby source code to display the information from the moby name generator about the person you are currently honering with your mac.
+I also have a beautiful terminal one liner to grep through the moby source code to display the information from the moby name generator about the person you are currently honoring with your mac.

 ```bash